Anshul-Sonpure/GraphQL-API-Tutorial/README.md

 Application will start on Port 8085, use the endpoint '/graphql' and you will see the graphql ui.
 Now play around send your queries or mutations.

+### _Note_:
+You can read my article here : https://medium.com/@theautobot/mastering-graphql-for-modern-api-development-step-by-step-guide-61c504a45030

 Thank You\
 Happy Coding,\
 Learn,Code and Earn\